-Tooth-Coloured Fillings in Brisbane CBD
+Tooth-Coloured Fillings in Brisbane

 Tooth-coloured fillings are made of a white composite resin.
 At Edward St Dental, we use them to create a seamless tooth repair that looks natural and restores normal function.

 When placing a filling, our objective is to restore a tooth damaged by decay.
 We also use the material in tooth-coloured fillings to alter the shape and colour of healthy teeth for cosmetic purposes.

 The Edward St Dental team placed their first white filling in 1996.
 With over 23 years of experience in this area of dentistry, we are highly competent and knowledgeable in the technique and protocols required to keep your white fillings in place for years and years.

 We hold a wide variety of white filling materials.
 In addition, the market offers many shades and viscosities to help us match your tooth as closely as possible.
 This is especially important when performing cosmetic dentistry on front teeth.
 We have every available shade currently on the market.

 We have developed dental protocols to make sure your white fillings feel great and last for years.
 We consider both the procedural application and the material selection to secure a complete solution.
 After all, the goal is that you won't see a dark or discoloured 'scar' from the procedure.
 We also want to be able to leave the tooth intact for as long as possible.

 Because white fillings bond directly to your tooth, we can often remove less healthy tooth structure to secure the filling instead of old amalgam fillings that require anchoring to the tooth.